 (2) All real and personal property whatsoever vested in “The Trustees of the University Endowment” shall, on the appointment of the Senate, by force of this Act, and without any conveyance, transfer, or assignment, vest in and become the property of the University.

-[Section 35 amended by No. 32 of 2016 s.
+[Section 35 amended: No. 32 of 2016 s.
 167.]

 36. Exemption from rate or tax